 Media

-The debt portfolio does not always include media such as account statements original applications agreement.
-But, portfolios that do contain media are much easier to liquidate on.
+The debt portfolio does not always include media such as account statements and original application agreements.
+But, portfolios that do contain media are much easier to liquidate.
 Thus, such portfolios would be more expensive.
-Media includes driver license photocopies, check images, original contracts, and any other document which would link the debt with the debtor.
+Media includes driver's license photocopies, check images, original contracts, and any other document linking the original creditor name's debt back with the debtor.

 Price